What are sleep disorders?

 - Waking up early in the morning and not being able to get back to sleep

-- Struggling to complete day-to-day tasks due to lack of energy
+- Struggling to complete daily tasks because of a lack of energy

 - Reduced productivity and performance at work